-Effective date (annual periods beginning on or after) IFRS 17 - Insurance contracts (2017) 01 January 2023 Sale or contribution of assets between an Investor and its Associate or Joint Venture (Amendments to IFRS 10 - Consolidated Financial Statements and IAS 28 - Investments in Associates and Joint Ventures).
+Effective date (annual periods beginning on or after)

+Sale or contribution of assets between an Investor and its Associate or Joint Venture (Amendments to IFRS10 - Consolidated Financial Statements and IAS 28 - Investments in Associates and Joint Ventures).
 Deferred Indefinitely Classification of Liabilities as Current or Non-Current (Amendments to IAS 1 - Presentation of Financial Statements).
 01 January 2023 Reference to the Conceptual Framework (Amendments to IFRS 3 - Business Combinations).
-01 January 2022 Property, Plant and Equipment - Proceeds before Intended Use (Amendments to IAS 16 - Property, Plant and Equipment).
-01 January 2022 Onerous Contracts - Cost of Fulfilling a Contract (Amendments to IAS 37 - Impairment of Assets).
-01 January 2022
+01 January 2022 Property, Plant and Equipment- Proceeds before Intended Use (Amendments to IAS 16 - Property, Plant and Equipment).
+01 January 2022 Onerous Contracts - Cost of Fulfillinga Contract (Amendments to IAS 37 - Impairmentof Assets).
+01 January 2022 Annual Improvements to IFRS Standards 2018-2020.
+01 January 2022 Disclosure of Accounting Policies (Amendments to IAS 1 - Presentation of Financial Statements and IFRS Practice Statement 2 - Making Materiality Judgements) 01 January 2023 Definition of Accounting Estimates (Amendments to IAS 8 - Accounting Policies, Changes in Accounting Estimates and Errors) 01 January 2023 Deferred Tax related to Assets and Liabilities arising from a Single Transaction (Amendments to IAS 12 - Income Taxes) 01 January 2023